 (3)(i) must have completed a graduate level APRN program accredited by a nursing or nursing-related accrediting body that is recognized by the United States Secretary of Education or the Council for Higher Education Accreditation as acceptable to the board.
 The education must be in one of the four APRN roles for at least one population focus.
 For APRN programs completed on or after January 1, 2016, the program must include at least one graduate-level course in each of the following areas: advanced physiology and pathophysiology; advanced health assessment; and pharmacokinetics and pharmacotherapeutics of all broad categories of agents; or

-(ii) must demonstrate compliance with the advanced practice nursing educational requirements that were in effect in Minnesota at the time the applicant completed the advanced practice nursing education program;
+(ii) must demonstrate compliance with the advanced practice registered nursing educational requirements that were in effect in Minnesota at the time the applicant completed the advanced practice registered nursing education program;

 (4) must be currently certified by a national certifying body recognized by the board in the APRN role and population foci appropriate to educational preparation;